gg314/usda-fs-fiadb-api/readme.md

 | Arizona walnut                   | _Juglans major_       |

-## Docs
+## More examples
-Choropleths (county-level colored maps) are easy to create using a utility like plotly (which has a Python implementation).
+County-level choropleths (region-shaded maps) are easy to create using a utility like plotly (which has a Python implementation).

 ```
 > pip install plotly
 > pip install psutil requests ipywidgets
-# install orca according to https://github.com/plotly/orca
+# Optionally install orca for exporting static images
 ```

 <img src="./docs/hardwoods-vs-softwoods-in-wi.png" alt="" />